visgl/luma.gl/src/webgl-utils/README.md

 Since all luma.gl code is MIT licensed you are of course welcome to copy these into your projects should you find them helpful.

+## Canvas Management

+The canvas manages the default drawing buffer including the size of the default drawing buffer, so the canvas typically needs to be updated when the window resizes

+## getPageLoadPromise

+Returns a promise that resolves when the page's HTML has loaded (meaning that any canvas specified in the HTML can now be queried by id).

+### createCanvas

+Programatically creates a canvas element with a certain size and id, and inserts it into the documents body once the page is loaded (see `getPageLoadPromise`).

+### resizeDrawingBuffer

+Resizes the drawing buffer if the size of the canvas has changed.
+Intended to be called on every frame.
+By default, takes devicePixelRatio into account.

+### createContext

+Gives a controlled interface to create a WebGL1 or WebGL2 context from a canvas.

+### trackContextCreation

+If you need access to the WebGL context created by another application or framework, this spy allows you to intercept context creation requests.

 ## State Management

 ### trackContextState